-On an annual basis, provided that the market value of the endowment is not less than the reserve level, The Foundation may transfer from the endowment the lesser of: (i) up to 5% of the market value of the endowment as of January 1 of the same calendar year, or; (ii) the difference between the market value and the reserve level of the fund as of January 1 of the same calendar year.
-In 2015, 5% of the total market value of the endowment as of January 1 of the same calendar year was \$437,318, and the difference between the market value and reserve level of the fund as of January 1 of the same calendar year was \$1,070,877.
+On an annual basis, provided that the market value of the endowment is not less than the reserve level, the Foundation may transfer from the endowment the lesser of: (i) up to 5% of the market value of the endowment as of January 1 of the same calendar year, or; (ii) the difference between the market value and the reserve level of the fund as of January 1 of the same calendar year.
+In 2016, 5% of the total market value of the endowment as of January 1 of the same calendar year was \$432,950, and the difference between the market value and reserve level of the fund as of January 1 of the same calendar year was \$856,816.

 Special withdrawals over and above those made under points (i) and (ii) require the approval by motion of the Board of Directors.
-In 2015, a special withdrawal from the endowment of up to \$162,235 was approved by the Board.
-(2014 - \$173,040)
+In 2016, a special withdrawal from the endowment of up to \$137,670 was approved by the Board (2015 - \$162,235), but not withdrawn.